-Ideally a person who would like the pharmacy tech program would be one with a health care background looking for a career change due to a job loss or a need for rehabilitation.
-Graduates from high school will also find this a good starting career without a large investment in education, especially those looking for an orientation to the pharmacy field before deciding on obtaining a pharmacy degree in the future.
+Graduates from high school will also find this a good starting career without a large investment in education, especially those looking for an orientation to the pharmacy field before deciding on further education in obtaining a pharmacy degree.

 This type of career will suit a person who:

-Has an interest in working with the public
+Has compassion and an interest in helping people

 What is the appeal/benefit of this program? (i.e. What do graduates say makes it great?)

-The Pharmacy Technician Online theory component of the program allows flexibility of lifestyle and time management.
-This allows students to stay at home to work on courses at a convenient time for them.
+The Pharmacy Technician program online theory component allows flexibility of lifestyle and time management.
+This allows students to stay at home to work in online courses.
 It saves child care, driving and fuel expenses.

-Students come to Selkirk College for 7 weeks for the hands on component in April.
-Affordable accommodation in off season rates is available at Kekuli House on the Castlegar Campus for those who travel from out of the area.
+Students come to Selkirk College for 7 weeks for the hands on lab component.
+Affordable accommodation in off-season rates is available at Kekuli House on the Castlegar Campus for those who travel from out of the area.